skinny85/eol-blog/metalsmith/src/articles/2015/the-philosophy-behind-oxyjen.md

 ### It reduces the amount of choices you have to make

-There are interesting studies about how our decision power is limited (see, for example <a href="http://www.nytimes.com/2011/08/21/magazine/do-you-suffer-from-decision-fatigue.html?pagewanted=all&_r=0" target="_blank">this link</a>).
+There are interesting studies about how our decision power is limited (see, for example [this link](http://www.nytimes.com/2011/08/21/magazine/do-you-suffer-from-decision-fatigue.html?pagewanted=all&_r=0)).
 Templates free you from some of those decisions to "save" them for the more important stuff later.

 ### It allows you to tap into the knowledge of others